 Road to the Present

 Tens of millions of people were killed or injured during World War II and countless left homeless and starving in Europe and Asia.
 A state of utter misery and despair prevailed in the wake of the global conflict.

 The misery of war and the ensuing chaos prompted Konosuke Matsushita, then president of the Matsushita Electric Industrial Company (now Panasonic Corporation) to reflect deeply on human nature.
-The impoverished, half-starved, demoralized state we now find ourselves in, he reasoned, is alien to the natural condition of man.
+The impoverished, half-starved, demoralized state seen in the world, he reasoned, is alien to the natural condition of man.
 Human beings should be able to lead happy, peaceful lives, rich both materially and spiritually, and by nature, they are endowed with the capacity to create such a life.
 People today are not aware that they possess that ability or, though they may be aware of it, are not making proper use of it.
 That is why we have brought this tragic state upon ourselves.
 To pull the world out of its sad plight, Matsushita grew convinced, it is imperative that everyone come to an awareness of true humanity and pool their wisdom in the effort to build a better society.

 Man's spiritual growth should not lag behind his material advancement.
 Believing that a major imbalance in progress often causes conflict among people and their unhappiness, Matsushita decided to establish an organization devoted to research on ways to restore a proper balance in human civilization.
 It was on November 3,1946 that the PHP Institute was founded, under the personal initiative and sponsorship of Konosuke Matsushita.